 Q: Results from the Hot Spot Analysis (Getis-Ord Gi*) tool indicate statistically significant hot spots.
 Why aren't results from the High/Low Clustering (Getis-Ord General G) tool statistically significant too?

-A: Global statistics like the High/Low Clustering (Getis-Ord General G) tool assess the overall pattern and trend of your data.
+A: Global statistics tools, such as the High/Low Clustering (Getis-Ord General G) tool, assess the overall pattern and trend of your data.
 They are most effective when the spatial pattern is consistent across the study area.
-Local statistics tools (like Hot Spot Analysis) assess each feature within the context of neighboring features and compare the local situation to the global situation.
+Local statistics tools (such as Hot Spot Analysis) assess each feature within the context of neighboring features and compare the local situation to the global situation.
 Consider an example.
 When you compute a mean or average for a set of values, you are also computing a global statistic.
-If all the values are near 20, the mean will also be near 20, and that result will be a very good representation/summary of the dataset as a whole.
+If all the values are near 20, the mean will also be near 20, and that result will be a good representation and summary of the dataset as a whole.
 But if half of the values are near 1 and the other half of the values are near 100, the mean will be near 50.
-There might not be any data values anywhere near 50, so the mean value is not a good representation/summary of the dataset as a whole.
+There may not be any data values near 50, so the mean value is not a good representation and summary of the dataset as a whole.
 If you create a histogram of the data values, however, you will see the bimodal distribution.
 Similarly, global spatial statistics, including the High/Low Clustering tool, are most effective when the spatial processes being measured are consistent across the study area.
-Results will then be a good representation/summary of the overall spatial pattern.
+Results will then be a good representation and summary of the overall spatial pattern.
 For more information, see Getis and Ord (1992), cited below, and the analysis of SIDS they present.